Ex-Brexit Minister Raab Appointed UKs Next Foreign Secretary - UrduPoint

 Ex-Brexit Minister Raab Appointed UK's Next Foreign Secretary

-LONDON (UrduPoint News / Sputnik - 24th July, 2019) Newly-elected British Prime Minister Boris Johnson on Wednesday appointed former Brexit minister Dominic Raab as UK's next foreign secretary and first secretary of state, the prime minister's office announced.
+LONDON (UrduPoint News / Sputnik - 25th July, 2019) Newly-elected British Prime Minister Boris Johnson on Wednesday appointed former Brexit minister Dominic Raab as the next UK foreign secretary and first secretary of state, the prime minister's office announced.

 Queen Elizabeth II accepted earlier in the day Theresa May's resignation from the post of prime minister and appointed Johnson, former London mayor and UK foreign secretary, as new head of the Cabinet.